How long will the visit last at Boston Children's? Will it start on time?

 Because we work as a team at Boston Children's Hospital, unless otherwise instructed prior to your visit, it does not matter what order your child sees the dietitian and the specialist in the same visit.

-Does Boston Children's have any RDs at the satellite where I see my gastroenterology doctor?
+Does Boston Children's have any RDs at the Boston Children's location where I see my gastroenterology doctor?

-Yes, there are nutritionists available at Lexington, Peabody and Waltham.
+Yes, there are nutritionists available at Lexington, Peabody, Waltham and Weymouth.

 My child has not seen an RD yet, but we have a quick nutrition question.
 What should we do?